Ationet/ationetdocs/UserManuals/ATIONet_Network_User_Manual-EN-Modules/Administration.md

 * **Inventory Low Notification:** Input the low inventory amount.
 When reached, contacts in **recipient emails** will receive a notification.
 * **Water Volume Notification Alert:** Input the low water volume.
 When reached, contacts in **recipient emails** will receive a notification.

+When you have finished filling in the fields, click the **Save** button.

 ## SKUs
 Stock Keeping Units (SKUs) are non-fuel products.
-In this section you can consult the created SKUs and edit them by clicking on the pencil icon in the options column.
+In this section you can consult the created SKUs, edit them and also create new ones.
+To make queries easier, there is a panel of filters at the top.

 ![SKUs](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Administration/SKUs.PNG)

-To create a new SKU, click on the **New** button.
+To create a SKU, click the **New** button.

 ![SKUs New](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Administration/SKUs%20New.PNG)